Rangers vs. Marlins Player Props Betting Odds

 Soler Stats

-- Soler has picked up a hit in six games in a row.
-In his last 10 games he is hitting .220 with two home runs, two walks and four RBI.
+- Soler has picked up at least one hit in seven games in a row.
+In his last 10 games he is batting .214 with two home runs, two walks and three RBI.

 Soler Recent Games